AustinScola/AustinScola/README.md

 So that is what I am working on.

 Yes, it's a really broad goal.
 To start with, I am tackling one subset of that goal and will gradually expand the set.

-The specifics of the project occupying the majority of my waking hours I am not quite ready to share yet.
+The project occupying the majority of my waking hours right now is [Arborista][4].
+Arborista is a tree transformation tool.
+It has many use cases but the initial use case that I am working on is code refactoring.
+It is freely available for installation on public GitHub repositories and currently supports Python 3 code.
+Try it out and let me know what you think!

-The broad pursuit aligns with my policy for selecting actions for the state-machine that is life too.
+The broad pursuit of _solving_ software engineering aligns with my policy for selecting actions for the state-machine that is life too.

 ## State-Machine Policy